 - Click Next to review your final import settings.

 - On the You're all set to import! screen, review the settings for your import.
 Be sure to keep the Subscribed option selected.
+If you want to assign tags to your imported contacts, click the Plus (+) icon in the Organize imported contacts section.

 - After you've reviewed your settings, click Import.